Searching for a guide on how to run the SFC command on Windows 11? You are at the right place. Here, you will learn it with the necessary details.

 How do I Run the SFC Command?

-To run the SFC command on Microsoft Windows 11 or 10, you can follow these methods:
+For example, to run the SFC scannow command on Microsoft Windows 11 or 10, you can follow these methods:

 1. Run SFC using Terminal or Command Prompt: